amancodes8/MindEchoN2/README.md

 ---

 ## 🏁 Final Notes
-This project is a submission for the **Google Gemini** and **Lingo.dev** hackathon tracks.
-It demonstrates how multimodal AI and real-time communication can create a supportive, accessible mental health tool.
+This project demonstrates how multimodal AI and real-time communication can create a supportive, accessible mental health tool.